 The camera battery was charged, the cell phone was ready, the house was cleaned, baby’s stuff was organized and most importantly, my older daughter was taken over to my sister’s house at a decent hour.
 The last thing was especially nice as women tend to go into labour at the wee hours of the night.
 At least this way I could spend the entire day with her and then take her over and properly say goodbye.

 After a very sleepless night (who could sleep knowing what the next day holds?), I woke up at 5:30 and called the hospital to confirm that I would be admitted in an hour.
 I had to do this in case the labour and delivery ward was too busy with women who went on their own.

 They confirmed that there was enough room for me.
-I was slightly disappointed, but knew that it would be over soon.
+I was slightly disappointed but knew that it would be over soon.
 An hour later, I was signing in and preparing for my induction.
-The process was slightly delayed due to issues with getting an IV in, but by 8:30 am the induction had begun with the introduction of a medicine called Pitocin.
+The process was slightly delayed due to issues with getting an IV in, but by 8:30 am the induction had begun with the introduction of medicine called Pitocin.

 Almost immediately, I started feeling contractions.
 They weren’t painful at first, just barely noticeable.
 However, they progressed rather quickly.
 With my natural labour, the contractions slowly got stronger and stronger, almost an unnoticeable difference.
 With the induction, they definitely noticeably got a lot stronger each time.

 At around 10 am, the doctor broke my water to get things really going.
 The nurse checked my progress and I was only about halfway there.
 I felt like this was going to go on forever at this point, even though I had only been in labour for 90 minutes.
 That is exactly how bad the contractions hurt after Pitocin.